FTWtoday City Guide Live Banner

 We’ve all been there: Someone’s trying to give you directions by describing 10 lefts, 20 rights, and a jumble of cardinal directions.
 Isn’t it easier to just point out a landmark?

 That’s exactly what we’re doing.
-We have 12 of the most recognizable Fort Worth landmarks — from the Livestock Exchange Building to the Tarrant County Courthouse.
-Not only are these local icons easy to remember, but they’ll also get you where you need to go in a jiffy.
+We’re sharing 16 of the most recognizable Fort Worth landmarks — from the Livestock Exchange Building to the Tarrant County Courthouse.
+Not only are these local icons easy to remember, they’ll also get you where you need to go in a jiffy.

 FTW-Will Rogers